 The Devastating Toll of Bike Accidents

 Just about 33% of bicycle accidents involve collisions with automobiles, although the majority of these accidents result in catastrophic injury of some kind.
 Injuries to the head and brain account for 75% of catastrophic injury and fatalities amongst bicyclists.
 However, regardless of the outcome of the accident, all details that led up to the incident need to be carefully examined and taken into consideration in order to determine exactly where negligent action may have played a contributing factor in causing injury or wrongful death.
-In Maryland, the best course of action an injured bicyclist can take is to retain the services of an experienced bicycle accident attorney that will examine the details of the incident and ensure that the victim’s rights are protected in a court of law.
+In Maryland, the best course of action an injured bicyclist can take is to retain the services of an experienced bicycle accident attorney, such as a Baltimore wrongful death attorney, who will examine the details of the incident and ensure that the victim’s rights are protected in a court of law.

 Contact Baltimore Bicycle Accident Lawyer Steven H. Heisler